EmilyBlaineClark/emilyblaineclark.github.io/_things/mighty-small-homes.md

 # Mighty Small Homes is a local startup selling sustainable home kits direct to consumers.

-I worked with a marketing team to build Mighty Small Homes’ brand from the ground up, including logo design, palette and type selections, and branding guidelines.
+I worked with a marketing team to build Mighty Small Homes’ brand from the ground up, including logo design, website design, marketing collateral, and branding guidelines.
+The biggest challenge being that when this project began, there were no actual small homes, just drafts of plans.
+So before any sort of branding could start, a 3D modeler and I worked together to design the look of the small home products.

 <div class="dual-image">
   <img src="/images/pieces/mighty-small-homes/mighty-3-logo-768.jpg" alt="">